Chiapa de Corzo, Chiapas: Town and municipality

 According to Consejo Nacional de Población (CONAPO) the municipality has a high rate of socioeconomic marginalization, despite the fact that it is between the two least marginalized municipalities in the state, Tuxtla Gutiérrez and San Cristóbal.
 As of 2005, there were 16,327 residences.
 Just over 84% of homes are owned by their residents, with an average occupancy of 4.62 people per home, which is about state average.
 Over 28% of homes have dirt floors and about 64% have cement.
 About 62% of homes have cinderblock walls, and roofs are either made of tile (about 40%) and or a slab of concrete (about 30%).
 About 95% of homes have electricity, over 70% have running water and over 77% have sewerage, all above state average.

-Over 35% of the municipality's working population is in agriculture.
+Over 35 percent of the municipality's working population is in agriculture.
 Of these, about a third do not receive any salary for their work.
 Principal crops include corn, peanuts, sorghum, cotton, bananas, mangos, melons, jocote (Spondias purpurea), chard, lettuce and onions.
 Livestock includes cattle, pigs and domestic fowl as well as beekeeping.
 Fishing is limited to species such as mojarra and catfish.
 Just over 20% of the population is dedicated to industry, construction and transportation.
 The main industry is the Nestlé plant.
 There are also plants that manufacture plywood and bricks.
 There is also some handcraft workshops.
 Over 41% of the population is dedicated to commerce, services and tourism.
 One of the main tourist attractions for the municipality is the Sumidero Canyon, with the municipal docks on the Grijalva River mostly serving tour boats into the National Park up to the La Angostura Dam.
 Most commerce is small stores and commercial centers for local needs and some for tourism.
 Services include hotels, auto repair and professional services.
 There are three hotels with seventy nine rooms.